 According to the principles of Plan S, all publicly funded publications must be made openly accessible as of 1 January 2021.

-The plan is supported by the 14 largest European science and research funders (including the Academy of Finland).
+The plan is supported by the 14 largest European science and research funders (including the Research Council of Finland).

 Platinum open access operates in the same way as gold open access, but instead of the article processing charges being paid by authors, funding is arranged in other ways.

 Platinum open access is used in numerous open access journals (e.g. at journal.fi).